Getting Started | Campus#

 secret_access_key = CYPxhg4enYu2XosCSJaeNwGyDGsBwa9ArpxfZLzM

-endpoint = https://test.elm.stanford.edu:9000
+endpoint = https://campus.elm.stanford.edu:9000

 chunk_size = 5Gi